adetoro1989/adetoro1989.github.io/README.md

-The portfolio is built using **HTML, CSS, JavaScript, and PHP**, and includes an admin dashboard where I can securely view and manage messages submitted through the contact form.
+The portfolio is built using **HTML, CSS, JavaScript, and PHP**, and includes an admin dashboard where I can securely view and manage messages submitted through the contact form on the portfolio site.

 ## 🌍 Live Demo